ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    Much of what Ceedling accomplishes — particularly in testing — is by convention.
    Code and files structured and named in certain ways trigger sophisticated Ceedling build features.
+This section explains all such conventions.

-   This section covers essential high-level behaviors and features including how to work with search paths, directory structures & file extensions, release build binary artifacts, build time logging, and Ceedling’s abilities to preprocess certain code files before they are incorporated into a test build.
+   This section also covers essential high-level behaviors and features including how to work with search paths, directory structures & file extensions, release build binary artifacts, build time logging, and Ceedling’s abilities to preprocess certain code files before they are incorporated into a test build.

 1. **[Using Unity, CMock & CException][packet-section-9]**